PORCELAIN PLATES.NET

 striking combination of orange characters on a deep blue-purple background.

-numbered #1357, which may or may not be a sample.
-There about 20-25 surviving
+#1357, which may or may not be a sample.
+There about 20 surviving examples of

 In addition to these two passenger issues, the County of Hawaii also issued